 The system cache can be disabled via the administration menu, and it is recommended that you do this on your development platform if you are writing Elgg plugins.

-Boot cache (experimental)
+Boot cache

 Elgg has the ability to cache numerous resources created and fetched during the boot process.
-To enable this cache you must set a TTL in your settings.php file: \$CONFIG->boot\cache\ttl = 10;
+To configure how long this cache is valid you must set a TTL in your settings.php file: $CONFIG->boot_cache_ttl = 3600$ ;